vCarbonnn/TagProGroupChatNotifier/README.md

 \2.
 Pick the 'TagPro Group Chat Notifier' userscript to edit it.

 ===
 Now look at the small bit of code after where you see '// ==/UserScript=='.
-In here you can edit some clearly labelled components.
-The most important is: requestTerm = "yourName";    which needs to be changed accordingly.

-You can also then edit colours and other stuff, then finalise the install process by pressing the Install button!
+The two variables need to be changed, which are:
+* customRequestTerm - change this to true for a custom request term
+* requestTerm - change this to your custom term, for example "vCarbonnn"

+If you want to change the colours of your chat, read the next section 'Custom Colours', otherwise head to the 'Saving Changes' section.

+===
+Custom Colours
+===
+To change the colours of the text and your input box text, change the clearly outlined variables groupChatColour and groupChatInputBoxColour.
+General colours such as "blue" can be used, or a specific hex code (e.g: #33CCCC).

+Now read the next section, 'Saving Changes'.
+===
+Saving Changes
+===